alfredowh/ros2-object-detection/README.md

-# [Work In Progress] Object Detection using ROS2 and Gazebo
+# Object Detection using ROS2 and Gazebo

 Repository for object detection project using ROS2 Humble and Gazebo Fortress.